-When considering AB 1634, please keep in mind that the study of pet population dynamics is in its infancy and there are few scientific studies available to guide problem solving in areas such as reducing shelter euthanasia.
-This is critical, because when proponents of the Hayden Act, a bill that mandated longer shelter hold times for pets, advised the legislature that "the measure would not impose a state-reimbursable mandate because shelters would receive increased adoption and owner-redemption fees," they may have been sincere, but they were relying on untested theories.
+When considering AB 1634, please keep in mind that the study of pet population dynamics is in its infancy and there are very few well-researched studies that contain reliable information.
+This is critical, because when proponents of the Hayden Act, a bill that mandated longer shelter hold times for pets, advised the legislature "that the measure would not impose a state-reimbursable mandate because shelters would receive increased adoption and owner-redemption fees," they may have been sincere, but they were relying on untested theories.
 Unfortunately, proponents of the Hayden Act were wrong in some of their assumptions and the California Commission on State Mandates found that the additional cost to local governments was a state reimbursable mandate, one which is estimated to cost California over \$23 million in 2008-2009.
 1.

-Today you are being asked to support AB 1634 and once again you are being advised that the measure will not result in additional reimbursements to local governments.
-The proponents now say that "the bill will be self-funding through the penalties it imposes."
+Today you are being asked to support AB 1634 and once again you are being advised that the measure will not result in additional reimbursements to local governments; the proponents now say that "the bill will be self- funding through the penalties it imposes."
 Please be advised that there is no place in the United States where such a theory has ever proven true.
-In the face of punitive ordinances, what happens and can be documented in repeated instances is that many people give up their pets or do not reclaim them when they are impounded due to the high fees involved.
+In the face of punitive ordinances, what happens instead and can be documented in repeated instances, is that many people give up their pets or do not reclaim them when they are impounded due to the high fees involved.
 This leaves pets to occupy our animal shelters until they are either adopted if they are lucky or euthanized if they are not.
 Because of this well established pattern, the economic impact of AB 1634 could be devastating to California.
-Using round numbers, if only 1,000 such pets are relinquished or left unclaimed in animal shelters, the cost to California would be more than \$60,000, but that's just a fraction of the actual number of additional animals that will be abandoned and euthanized in California shelters as a result of AB 1634.
+If only 1,000 such pets are relinquished or left unclaimed in animal shelters, for instance, the cost to California would be more than \$60,000, but that's just a fraction of the actual number of additional animals that will be abandoned and euthanized in California shelters as a result of AB 1634.